-There are 12 months in a year, and 4 weeks in a month, so a total of 336 days in a year.
+There are 12 months in a year, and 4 weeks in a month, and 8 days a week.

 The months and seasons are;

 [The Elder Gods – Eldarin]

 [The Ageless Gods – Agleron]